-Irwin did many modifications to this guitar throughout the years for Garcia.
+Irwin did many modifications to this guitar throughout the years, including changing the original Fender style single coil to a P-90 style single coil.
 The guitar included a five-way pickup selector switch and a master volume control, two separate tone-orbit controls and three mini toggle switches; one was to turn off the built in effects loop and the other two were coil taps.

 The Tiger featured a mother-of-pearl inlay of a white tiger on the guitars face that was framed in brass.
 The head stock feature an ebony veneer surface with the signature Irwin mother-of-pearl eagle

 |The Saint aka Rosebud|

 The lightening bolt design is made from mother-of-pearl.
 The headstock not only has an unusual shape, but an unusual design as well.